hossamElfar/application-metrics/README.md

 - `metrics-api`.
 A rails 7 app that has all the backend logic
 - `metrics-spa`.
 A singe page app written in react.
 - `metrics-api-clients`.
 Auto generated clients derived form the openapi specs defined by the rails app.
 Check the folder readme for more info
+- `metrics-api-infra`.
+For fun, I added terraform files to spin up an ec2 machine.
+Check the folder readme for more instructions.

 In order to start the backend and the frontend, in the `metrics-api` run;
 ```